Read our suggested travel itinerary here

 Check out the New York City High Line Park

-Purchase a sunrise/Sunset ticket for the Top of the Rock Observation Deck and Rockefeller Centre tour at same desk
+Purchase a sunrise/Sunset ticket for the Top of the Rock Observation Deck and Rockefeller Centre tour at the same desk

 Travelling North means you are heading “Uptown” and traveling south means you are heading “Downtown”